 We finish off our list with one of the most legendary gemstones in the world, the blue diamond.
 Given its rarity, anytime a blue diamond is set to appear at an auction, the world’s top collectors line up for a chance to own one.
 They are more than willing to spend millions of dollars to make it happen.
 This was certainly the case in 2016 when a jaw-dropping emerald-cut Vivid Blue diamond weighing 14.62 carats came to Christie’s Magnificent Jewels auction in Geneva.
 The diamond, named “The Oppenheimer Blue” in honor of its previous owner, sold for a final price of $57.5 million.
 While the Pink Star diamond broke its record for most expensive jewel ever sold, the blue diamond holds the record for the most valuable price per carat at $3.93 million.

-Many people may be surprised to not see pearls on this list, but that does not mean that pearls haven’t sold for a pretty penny.
-In 2013, a seven-strand necklace that featured 614 natural pearls sold for over $9 million at a Christie’s auction in Geneva, making it one of the most expensive pearl purchases to date.
-If you’ve got an appetite for luxurious and lavish jewelry, then South Sea pearls are the perfect option for you.
+In 2013, a seven-strand necklace that featured 614 natural pearls sold for over $9 million at a Christie’s auction, making it one of the most expensive pearl purchases ever.
+While spending millions on a necklace may not be possible, it’s okay to have an appetite for luxury.
+If you want the crème de la crème of pearls, then South Sea pearls are the perfect option for you.
 Regarded as the most premium type of pearls available, they feature stunning size, color, quality, and glow.
-Browse through our incredible selection of South Sea pearl jewelry by clicking below.

 There you have it—the 10 most valuable gemstones in the world.
 If you could pick one, which one would you choose?
 Important to note, while these gemstones might be the most expensive ones, they aren’t necessarily the most special.
 For example, pearls are the only gemstones to come from a living creature.
 A pearl necklace is also one of the most classic pieces available that can perfectly finish any outfit.
 Next, while turquoises might not as be as rare as red beryls, their beauty is one-of-a-kind.
 And finally, though topaz isn’t the priciest gemstone, its wide range of colors make it unique in its own way.
 Whatever stone you decide to go with, choose the one that’s special to you.